Backtracking is an implementation of Artificial Intelligence.

 Travelling salesman.
 Suppose you have a distance table of a set of destinations.

-Calculate the shortest or fastest route that visit all destinations.
+Calculate the shortest or fastest route that passes each junction.

 - Creating a country-wide schedule for trains, train staffing, railroad sections and platforms.